 Choosing a Free Hosting Provider

-I took the quick way out and searched on Google for "free ASP.NET hosting provider" and the first result which came up was www.somee.com.
+I took a quick way out and searched on Google for "free ASP.NET hosting provider" and the first result which came up was somee.com.
 I had not heard of this ISP before, but it satisfied the few requirements which I have given below:

-- Ability to point an A record to the provided free third level domain
+4. Ability to point an A record to the provided free third-level domain

-- Removal of website / SQL database if not accessed for five times within 30 days
+2. Removal of website / SQL database if not accessed five times within 30 days

 Setting up the domain and an A record